We may earn a commission when you make a purchase via links on this site.

 Bitdefender Mobile Security for iOS review:

 Bitdefender Mobile Security for iOS looks a fair bit better than its sibling on Android.
 Nonetheless, as with every antivirus for iOS, the feature list is relatively short.
-For instance, there is no antivirus that offers true anti-malware protection on iOS.
+For instance, there is no antivirus scan.

 That’s not Bitdefender’s fault.
 Because every iOS app lives in a closed-off environment, it can’t infect other areas, making iOS a very secure operating software.
 However, this also makes it impossible for apps to scan the entire phone.
 Thus, no antivirus scans on iOS.